KieranHunt/cognitive-biases/README.md

 ## How to consult the list online

-Go to the [Github Page](https://uxinlux.github.io/cognitive-biases/) to find the list.
+Go to the [Demo Page](https://uxinlux.github.io/cognitive-biases/) to find the list.

 ## What can I do with